-The regal Palace of the royal governor comes to life as Colonial Williamsburg's early music ensemble, the Governor's Musick, offers an elegant evening of holiday chamber music showcasing 17th- and 18th-century music for harpsichord, voice, flute, and strings.
+The regal Palace of the royal governor comes to life as Colonial Williamsburg's early music ensemble, the Governor's Musick, offers an elegant evening of chamber music showcasing 17th- and 18th-century music for harpsichord, voice, flute, and strings.
 The concert repertoire is custom-crafted for each series and varies throughout the year.
 The program includes music known in Virginia as well as music from Europe.
-Not appropriate for children the age of six and under.
+Not appropriate for children ages six and under.

 Parking near the Historic Area is recommended.
 If you plan to park at the Colonial Williamsburg Visitor Center, please check the bus schedule.